more03625/be-beast/js/js/questions/questions.md

 11. Callback function.
 12. function statement Vs. Function Expression Vs. function declaration.
 13. Package.json Vs Package.lock
+    What is a service worker
+    What is IndexedDB
+    What is eval

 1) HackerRank.
 2) Technical.